New graduate student orientation

 As an undergraduate student your primary point of contact was probably your Undergraduate Advisor.
 At the graduate level your faculty advisor is your primary point of contact.
 The faculty advisor serves as both the academic and research advisor.
 Questions about which courses to take and how to fashion the knowledge needed to advance your career begin with the faculty advisor.
 So too, mentoring in the research field is also overseen by the faculty advisor.

-Safety training, taking time off, ill time, time expectations
+Expectations--Safety training, time off, ill time, work hours, office space, etc.

 Please be sure to discuss with your advisor his/her expectations of your time.
 How much time should you spend per week in research?
 Work expectations during breaks?
 How do you take time off for vacation or illness?
 What safety training does your lab require and how do you get that training?
 Please have this conversation so there is no confusion later.